GlobetrotterG/mega-man-memory-game/README.md

 ## User Stories

-* To play a game that is fun, interactive and conceptual.
+* To play a game that is fun, interactive, and conceptual.
-* To play a game that is inspired by one of the Classic games that brings memories.
+* To play a game that is inspired by one of the Classic games that bring memories.
 * To play a game that uses characters that I am a fan of.
 * To play a game that tests and challenges my memory skills within a timeframe.
 * To play a game that lets me play repeatedly.
-* To play a game that I can use as my daily dose of brain power.
+* To play a game that I can use as my daily dose of brainpower.
 * To play a game that provides me instructions on how to play it.
-* To play I game that works on a laptop, desktop, tablet and mobile.
+* To play I game that works on a laptop, desktop, tablet, and mobile.
 * To control the music or sound at my convenience.

 # Wireframes